tommasorigon/GBClust/tutorial/introduction.md

-In this tutorial we describe the steps for obtaining Figure 1 of the paper by [Rigon, T., Herring, A. H. and Dunson, D. B.](https://arxiv.org/abs/2006.05451).
+In this tutorial we describe the steps for obtaining Figure 1 of the paper by [Rigon, T., Herring, A. H. and Dunson, D. B. (2020)](https://arxiv.org/abs/2006.05451).
 The [documentation](https://github.com/tommasorigon/GBClust/raw/master/GBClust_0.0.2.pdf) of the package is available in this repository.

 All the analyses are performed with a **MacBook Pro (macOS Big Sur, version 11.0.1)**, using a `R` version **4.0.3** and the `GBClust` package, which must be installed.
 Notice that matrix decompositions involved in this code might differ across operating systems.